-Media Services needs at least seven working days to complete the above services, longer for detailed layouts.
-Aultman Hospital Media Services is proud to offer you professional-quality media services.
+Media Services requires at least seven days for printing projects, at least 14 days for items involving original design, and longer for more involved projects.
+Aultman Media Services is proud to offer you professional-quality media services.
 To ensure maximum quality, we ask that you help us by adhering to our guidelines.